EMMC-ASBL/oteapi-core/README.md

 It uses the [strategy](https://en.wikipedia.org/wiki/Strategy_pattern) software design pattern to implement a simple and easy to extend access to a large range of data resources.
 Semantic interoperability is supported via mapping of data models describing the data to ontologies.
-Transformations, mainly intended to transform data between representations, are also supported.
-But transformations can also be used for running simulations in a simple workflow.
+Transformations, mainly intended to transform data between representations, are also supported, but transformations can also be used for running simulations in a simple workflow.

 OTEAPI Core include:
 - a set of standard strategies